Filasteen-Engineering/Filasteen-Way/README.md

 - Nostr uses ultra-secure cryptographic key technology that can't be compromised.

-- 100% anonymous.
-We keep big tech out of your life - - no emails or mobile numbers required!
+- 100% anonymous.  we don't require any of your personal data such as email(s) or phone number(s).

 - Follow users with a familiar Twitter UI people have come to expect.

-- You own your data - we keep big tech out of your life.
+- You own your data - we keep BIG TECH out of your life.

 - No one can manipulate posts you see or share with followers.